danbev/learning-crypto/notes/ec.md

 ![Elliptic curve](./ec.png)

-And get the value of y then we square:
+And to get the value of y we square:
 ```
 y² = x³ + ax + b
       ____________